Lipschitz null-homotopy of mappings $S^3 \rightarrow S^2$: Hopf Links

 \item Balance $-a'_2|b'_2$ and $a'_1|b'_1+c$, swap $a$ and $b$ if necessary to get $a_i\geqslant b_i$. \end{enumerate}

 Note that at each step the quantity $a_2b_2$ decreases at least by a constant factor during the step (2).
-Indeed, as long as $a_2>B$, all $a_i$ and $b_i$ are of the same order of magnitude, i.e. their ratios are bounded by, say, 3; this is achieved by some value of $B$, so we set $B$ to that value.
+Indeed, as long as $a_2>B$, all $a_i$ and $b_i$ are of the same order of magnitude, i.e. their ratios are bounded by, say, 3; indeed, we can achieve this with some value of bound $B$, so we set $B$ to that value.
 Once we know $b_1\geqslant a_2/3$, we get